 I am still very grateful for all that Quinta has given us.
 She made us fall in love with French Bulldogs.
 Because of her I have a lot more insight in the abnormalities that occur within the breed.
 She represents for a big part what is wrong in ‘breeding world’.
 Breeding with wrong motives and to not look out for the best interest of the dog.
 It is terrible to see your beloved dog like this.
 I hope no other dog has to feel the pain that she must have felt during her whole life.
 She has been the biggest motivation in my passion to help the breed get better and healthier.

 After a while we went for the lookout.
 We wanted a girl that fitted into our vision in breeding.
 Bloodlines were searched and all over the world I came in touch with people that know the breed very well.
 Over a year we searched intensively.
 And there she was: Bulls of Crown Enchilada, we call her Yara.
 While she grew up she showed everything that we were searching for!
 In the meantime I had learnt a lot extra about genetics and health testing, and the abnormalities that occur within the breed.
 When Yara became 16 months old she underwent a lot of extensive health tests.
 Wich tests we execute and why is explained on this page.
-Yara is nowhere near perfect, but a perfect dog still has te be born.
+Yara is nowhere near perfect, but a perfect dog still has to be born.
+Early 2017 our home got a wonderful addition in Lucy.
+She was health tested completely too, including CT and MRI scans.
 We are open about possible abnormalities that our breeding dogs have, and also that of the male we use for breeding.

 Our kennel is born out of frustration.
 Frustration about the mysteries that are kept in breeders, about the overall health of the breed and even about the individual dogs.
 Frustration that one seems to find some abnormalities totally normal.
 Frustration because often there is no transparency about the diseases that are within the breed, or that they keep their mouth shut on purpose about it.